Building a Structure for Safety, Health and Disaster Prevention

 |Number of participants in disaster prevention training (e-learning) based on BIL's internal regulation on safety and health education procedures||4,071|

 |Number of participants in other safety and disaster prevention training (e-learning) based on BIL's internal regulation on safety and health education procedures||946|

 Promoting Safety, Health and Disaster Prevention Activities on a Global Scale

 Information sharing and risk visualization

-In the Brother Group’ main manufacturing facilities outside Japan, the Workplace Safety and Disaster Prevention Group of BIL's Human Resources Department, which acts as the secretariat of the Central Safety, Health, and Disaster Prevention Committee, conducts regular patrols and audits to increase the level of safety, health and disaster prevention and develop local staff at respective facilities.
+At the Brother Group's main manufacturing facilities outside Japan, the Workplace Safety and Disaster Prevention Group of BIL's Human Resources Department, which acts as the secretariat of the Central Safety, Health, and Disaster Prevention Committee, conducts regular patrols and audits to increase the level of safety, health and disaster prevention and develop local staff.

-The Brother Group shares information about occupational accidents occurring in its main manufacturing facilities in and outside Japan on its intranet, and thus making available information about such accidents and countermeasures against them at all group facilities.
+The Brother Group shares information about occupational accidents occurring in its main manufacturing facilities in and outside Japan and countermeasures against them on its intranet to make such information available at all group facilities.
 Each facility applies these countermeasures to its workplaces in order to prevent the same or similar accidents from occurring.
-In FY2017, in an effort to show at a glance the degree of the potential hazards of equipment used in its production sites, the Group visualized the risks of the equipment which was judged to have residual risks above a certain level even after the risks found by a risk assessment were eliminated.

 In December 2017, the Brother Group established the "Regulations of system and control for disaster prevention of the Brother Group" to ensure the safety of employees and workplaces when a fire breaks out.

-The Brother Group actively continues to promote safety, health and disaster prevention activities, aiming to achieve zero accidents and provide employees with a safer and securer working place.
+The Brother Group will actively continue to promote safety, health and disaster prevention activities, aiming to achieve zero accidents and provide employees with a safer and securer working place.